eLearning Handbook for Faculty and Administrators

 Orientation (Students)

 All new students who attend the orientation sessions provided by Student Services personnel receive general information regarding eLearning at PSC.
-The College also offers a popular one-credit course entitled “Computer Skills for Academic Success (SLS 1122) that includes information on eLearning at PSC.
-However, the most thorough introduction to eLearning at PSC is the “Student Orientation Course” developed by the eLearning Department.
+The most thorough introduction to eLearning at PSC is the “Student Orientation Course” developed by the eLearning Department.
 This course is delivered completely online, in Canvas, and students may enroll at no cost.
 Students may begin the course at any time.

 Student Discipline